-Sanseveria is native to Africa, Madagascar and Southern Asia.
-It was named in honour of the Italian Pietro Antonio Sanseverino (in 1770 the spelling was changed from Sanseverinia to Sanseveria).
-There is a large variation within this group of plants which ranges from tough desert to the slightly tender tropical species.
+Sansevieria is native to Africa, Madagascar and Southern Asia, it was named in honour of the Italian Pietro Antonio Sanseverino and the spelling was changed from Sanseverinia to Sanseveria in 1770.
+There is a large variation of plants within the group; ranging from tough desert to the slightly tender tropical species.

-Sansevieria is a very accommodating plant, tolerating low light, poor sandy soil and irregular watering.
-It is drought tolerant and will die quickly from too much water.
-In the garden it will grow happily where few other things will survive so use it to fill odd spaces and add height and colour to otherwise dull areas.
+Sansevieria is a very accommodating plant tolerating low light, poor sandy soil and irregular watering.
+It is drought tolerant and will die quickly if given too much water.
+In the garden, it grows happily where few other plants will survive, filling odd spaces, and adding height and colour to otherwise dull areas.
 NASA states that by absorbing toxins it is one of the best plants for improving indoor air quality.
 Updated 10/9/2018

 Sansevieria trifasciata hahnii